brandonthomas/fluentui/packages/react-components/token-analyzer-preview/library/README.md

 - ~~Module importing~~
 - Look at the path info again.
 Do we ever need it?
 - Convert token member within the analysis output to an array so we can hold multiple tokens.
 The order should be the order or priority.
 [0] being the highest pri with the last item in the array the least prioritized.
+- lowpri: Handle very complex cases like `var(--optional-token, var(--semantic-token, ${some-other-var-with-a-string-or-fallback}))`.
+This other var might be in another package or file as well.
+Currently we won't handle this level of depth but we could do symbol extraction in the future if needed to resolve the chain fully.
+This will likely require changes in importAnalyzer.ts and structural changes in the data we return

 ## Features